 Schedule a deep root fertilization for your trees

 A fertilization treatment in the fall will help to strengthen your trees’ resistance to potentially stressful weather in the winter.
-A deep root fertilization targets the roots of your trees, helping them to replace and store vital nutrients that they will need to survive.
+Deep root fertilization targets the roots of your trees, helping them to replace and store vital nutrients that they will need to survive.

 Look for any rotting or broken branches that would likely fall during a winter storm.
 These branches should be removed now as a safety precaution.